Images of Allergic Contact Dermatitis (Pediatric) (10)

 Allergic Contact Dermatitis (Pediatric)

-Allergic contact dermatitis is an allergy to a substance (the allergen) touching the skin.
-The reaction occurs 48–72 hours after exposure.
+Allergic contact dermatitis is a type of eczema (atopic dermatitis) that occurs to a substance (the allergen) touching the skin.
+Unlike irritant contact dermatitis, which occurs at the time of the allergen touching the skin, allergic contact dermatitis occurs around 24-72 hours after exposure.
 Common allergens are nickel, chromates, rubber chemicals, and neomycin (an antibacterial medication).

 - Nickel is found in jewelry, belt buckles, and metal closures on clothing.